 - Frozen Spinach: make sure you thaw and dry the spinach before adding it so the filling doesn’t end up watery.
 If all you have is fresh, chop it fine and cook it down before adding to the filling.

-- Grana Padano Cheese: packs a ton of flavor with just a small amount!
+- Parmesan: packs a ton of flavor with just a small amount!

 - Egg: binds the filling ingredients together.